PrefectHQ/ControlFlow/README.md

 - **Agent**: An AI agent that can be assigned tasks.
 Agents are powered by specialized AI models that excel at specific tasks, such as text generation or decision making based on unstructured data.

-## Key Features

-- **Targeted AI Integration**: Engage specialized AI agents only for the tasks they're best suited for, while keeping the majority of your application logic in the realm of traditional software.

-- **Seamless Data Flow**: The `Task` class facilitates smooth data transfer between AI agents and your application, making it easy to incorporate AI-generated results into your workflow.

-- **Flexible Agent Orchestration**: Coordinate multiple AI agents to work together on complex tasks, leveraging their individual strengths.

-- **Human Interaction**: AI agents can interact with humans to gather input or provide information when needed, enabling powerful human-in-the-loop workflows.

-- **Intuitive APIs**: Clean, readable decorators and APIs for defining tasks and agents, built on top of the powerful Prefect and Marvin engines.

 ## Get Started